Maximuss1993/Airport_Gate_Management_System/Readme.md

 - **Authentication**: (if applicable) JWT, OAuth 2.0, Basic Authentication

 ## Features
-List the key features of the application.
-For example:
+> List the key features of the application.
 - Search for flights by destination, date, and time
 - Book flights with confirmation
 - View booking history